 firstname.lastname@example.org | @bengalisun

-Cai Castillo is a 16-year-old self identifying dyke who currently resides in Georgia.
+Cai Castillo is a 16-year-old self identifying dyke.
 He grew up in Santo Domingo, La Capital and moved to the United States 3 years ago.
 Cai is a senior in high school and attends college full time.
 He has been published in several zines and school newspapers and was a part of the governor’s honors program junior year.
 The topics he focuses on most are immigration rights, women’s rights, LGBT people of color, anti-capitalist/leftist work, and antifascism.
 He spends his time volunteering and working with local organizations that deals with each issue.

 email@example.com | @sunshinedyke